OpenXiangShan/ChiselAIA/docs/aplic.md

 The `ip` registers can be modified by multiple sources, creating potential race conditions.
 The AIA specification does not specify the APLIC behaviors under this race condition.
-OpenAIA implements a priority-based resolution mechanism.
+ChiselAIA implements a priority-based resolution mechanism.
 Priority levels (highest to lowest):

 *  APLIC internal operations: Clearing `ip` after sending an MSI,